Italian Chicken Brochettes

 These Italian Chicken Brochettes are a summertime BBQ staple and make a simple weeknight dinner or the perfect weekend BBQ with friends.
 Not only are they easy to prepare, but a great way to sneak more veggies into your diet!

-Brochettes are fun and convenient to make because you can load them up with any vegetables you have in the fridge giving you lots of option.
+Brochettes are fun and convenient to make because you can load them up with any vegetables you have in the fridge giving you lots of options.
 Essentially, any vegetable you can grill you can add to a brochette, including anything from baby tomatoes to zucchini, onion, peppers, mushrooms, eggplant and even asparagus all work very well on the grill.
-In order to add a little more flavour to the chicken brochettes, I added some Italian seasoning mix to help give them an herb flavour.
+In order to add a little more flavor to the chicken brochettes, I added some Italian seasoning mix to help give them an herb flavor.
 Although you can buy lots of seasoning blends in stores, I always find it easier, cheaper and better-tasting to make them myself.
 You can even double or triple the blend in this recipe and keep the seasoning mix for weeks to come.

 I used chicken on these Italian chicken brochettes, but steak or shrimp would work nicely too.
 Plus, not only are they a good BBQ staple, but they are a great make-ahead meal prep idea for a week’s worth of lunches and dinners.Print